bloxstreet/support/docs/lr+-information/staff-promotions.md

 ### <font color="#C21807">Department Supervisor - Assistant Store Manager</font>

 To increase the likelihood of receiving a promotion, Department Supervisors, Department Managers, and Assistant Store Managers should actively participate in shifts and strive to be recognized by a shift host.
 It is crucial to maintain professionalism, utilize proper grammar, and consistently demonstrate dedication.
 While Middle Ranks are not required to use grammar, it is necessary in-game if they wish to be considered for a promotion.
 Attending shifts and exhibiting exemplary behavior does not guarantee a promotion, as promotions are determined by a combination of factors.
-It is important to avoid hinting or complaining about not receiving a promotion, as this can result in disciplinary actions, including a logged warning or demotion to the Customer rank.
+Staff members are expected to not complain about not receiving a promotion.
 Another pathway for a promotion is to be noticed by an SHR outside of a shift.
-Recommending other staff members to an SHR for a promotion is not permitted.
+Recommending other staff members to an SHR is not permitted.

 ### <font color="#C21807">Store Manager - Store Executive</font>